 The campus was a high school.
 What needs to be done to accommodate ECD and Lower School students?

 We will need to move age- and size-appropriate furniture to the 19th Avenue campus.
-Some of the first floor spaces / classrooms will need to be reconfigured to accommodate Preschool and Kindergarten classrooms, which will include bathrooms inside the classrooms.
-We will also need to add some additional staircases going from the second floor to the first floor to allow First and Second Grade classrooms on the second floor to meet fire codes.
+Some of the first floor spaces / classrooms will need to be reconfigured to accommodate Preschool, Kindergarten and First Grade classrooms, which will include bathrooms inside the classrooms.
+We will also need to add some additional staircases going from the second floor to the first floor to allow Second Grade classrooms on the second floor to meet fire codes.
 Some work will need to be done in the restrooms on the second and third floors.
 We will also need to install age-appropriate playground structures, and create separate outdoor spaces designated for Preschool students.